satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 Metrics have many uses, from assessing the contributions of reviewers and the importance of individual contributions (as in the Stack Overflow example in Figure X), to data mining reviews and comment histories to study the process of scientific publication.
-The classic “like” tally used to indicate appreciation of a contribution in Digg.com, Facebook.com, etc., is the most obvious
+The classic “Like” tally used to indicate appreciation of a contribution in Digg.com, Facebook.com, etc., is the most obvious and simplistic way to indicate the quality of a contribution (whether article, review, comment on a review, or any portions therein).

 and are many ways Integral of discussions over time (by paper, author, reviewer) weighted by “like” factor of each comment or discussion.
 This